KapiX/Koder/README.md

 ## Release checklist

+- [ ] Check if all unit tests pass.
 - [ ] Update translations and credits in About window
 - [ ] Update README, changelog and screenshot
 - [ ] Create release branch